Taiwan: Names of the country and jurisdiction

-During the 1950s and 1960s, after the ROC government had withdrawn to Taiwan upon losing the Chinese Civil War, it was commonly referred to as "Nationalist China" (or "Free China") to differentiate it from "Communist China" (or "Red China").
-It was a member of the United Nations representing China until 1971, when the ROC lost its seat to the People's Republic of China.
+During the 1950s and 1960s, after the ROC government had withdrawn to Taiwan, it was commonly referred to as "Nationalist China" (or "Free China") to differentiate it from "communist China" (or "Red China").
 Over subsequent decades, the Republic of China has become commonly known as "Taiwan", after the main island.
-In some contexts, including ROC government publications, the name is written as "Republic of China (Taiwan)", "Republic of China/Taiwan", or sometimes "Taiwan (ROC)".
+To avoid confusion, the ROC government in Taiwan began to put "Taiwan" next to its official name in 2005.
+In ROC government publications, the name is written as "Republic of China (Taiwan)", "Republic of China/Taiwan", or sometimes "Taiwan (ROC)".